Marabii/ProjectTB/instructions.md

 ## Planning

-- 15/09/2023 : Lesson 1 (Basic HTML+CSS) + Lesson 2 (HTML forms, CSS preprocessors)
+- 04/10/2024 : Lesson 1 (Basic HTML+CSS) + Lesson 2 (HTML forms, CSS preprocessors)

-Assignment : "TP 3 HTML Basic + Forms + SCSS" (this one)
+Assignment : "TP Basic HTML + Forms + SCSS" (this one)

-The assignment is to be submitted for Saturday 14/10/2023 in the evening.
+The assignment is to be submitted for Monday 21/10/2024 in the evening.

 ## Submission procedure

-You can either send me your assignment via gitlab :
+- Submit your assignment on the eCampus platform : https://ecampus.emse.fr/mod/assign/view.php?id=29838

-- Make a new gitlab project on your favorite gitlab instance
-- If you are git-savvy enough, replace the remote of the repository with your own remote
-- Otherwise, remove the `.git` folder, and initialize a new git repository in the assignment directory, then put it online like you would do with a new project
-- Plase make your repository public, in order to avoid access issues
-- Send me the link, I will take the last commit before the deadline date, or a specific commit if you tell me which one.

-Alternatively you can send it to me via email :
-- ZIP your project directory
-- Send it to qrichaud.pro@gmail.com
+- Compress your projet directory into an archive format (ZIP, 7z, tar, ...) and upload a single file
+- Due to the number of students in the lecture, you have to work in groups of 2 or 3 persons

 ## Instructions